 - If you are self-employed, it’s a trial work month if you make over $970 minus business expenses or work over 80 hours

-- During the trial work period, you’ll get your full SSDI benefits
+- During the trial work period, disability recipients will get full Social Security benefits

 - The trial period will continue until you’ve worked nine trial months within 60 months